ndelgado98/Food-Ingredients-Recognition/README.md

 ## Introduction

-Food recognition is an emerging topic in the field of computer vision and the interest in this area is justified by the rise in popularity of food diary applications.
 I want to build a integrated system, which has the capability to recognise ingredients and recomend recipes based on the recognised items, for this reason, I have to build a very accurate image recognition algorithm, first.
 Therefore, I tackle the problem of food ingredients recognition as a multi-class learning problem.
 I propose a method for adapting a highly performing state of the art Convolutional Neural Network architecture in order to act as a multi-class predictor for learning food ingredients in terms of their nature.
-I plan to create a model that is able to give, given a picture, a prediction of its group of ingredients..
+I plan to create a model that is able to give, given a picture, a prediction of its group of ingredients.

 ## Data Science Process